stellaboschi/taming-the-magma/en/2026-06-21-bogliasco.md

   - interpretability
 ---

-# From Bogliasco to the Cognitive Alterity of AI
+# From Bogliasco (Genoa) to the Cognitive Alterity of AI
 Explorations

 Today, we start with an image found on the website [Storie di Liguria (Stories of Liguria)](https://storiediliguria.it/) which I stumbled upon by chance while surfing the web in search of an end date for this massive heatwave (spoiler: there isn't one!).